 A rigorous treatment of the calculus of functions of one real variable.
 Formal proofs are given for the familiar theorems dealing with limits, continuity, differentiation, integration, sequences and series.
 Special topics may include vector analysis, gamma functions and Fourier analysis.
 Prerequisite: MAT 232.
-(Offered in spring.)
+(Offered in spring of odd academic years.)